dagnybrand/music-genre-network-project/README.md

 In Part 1, I discussed two possible routes for this project, one that focused on features and one that focused on spectrograms (images).
 I have decided to take the spectrogram route and to create a CNN that takes a spectrogram image as input and outputs the genre classification.
 As such, the dataset from the original reference GitHub won't work.
 Instead, I have downloaded a Kaggle dataset that contains spectrograms of the GTZAN Dataset.
 The dataset is called GTZAN Dataset - Music Genre Classification, and the Kaggle page is linked [here](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification?resource=download).
 The Kaggle datasets are open source.

 The original GTZAN Dataset is a public dataset originally from "Musical genre classification of audio signals" by G. Tzanetakis and P. Cook.
 This paper is linked [here](https://ieeexplore.ieee.org/document/1021072).
 The GTZAN dataset is the most used public dataset for machine learning for music genre classification.
 This dataset contains 1000 audio files, each 30 seconds in length.
 These files are divided into 10 different genres, each with 100 corresponding audio files.
 The dataset I downloaded includes these audio files as spectrograms, which were created using the librosa library.
 So, in total, my complete dataset includes 100 spectrograms for each of the 10 genres I will be able to classify: blues, classical, country, disco, hiphop, jazz (only has 99 files), metal, pop, reggae, and rock.
-This gives me a total of 999 spectrographs.
+This gives me a total of 999 spectrograms.
 Here are a few spectrograms from my dataset:

 *Classification: Blues*